Rethinking Sparse Autoencoders: Select-and-Project for Fairness and Control from Encoder Features Alone: Related work

 \subsection{Test-time Debiasing}

-Berg et al. \citep{berg-etal-2022-prompt} propose a VLM debiasing method that adds a trainable soft prefix to textual prompts in order to suppress the protected attribute.
+\cite{berg-etal-2022-prompt} propose a VLM debiasing method that adds a trainable soft prefix to textual prompts in order to suppress the protected attribute.
 The soft prefix is trained such that it only suppresses the attribute in prompts that do not explicitly feature said attribute, maintaining the image-text alignment in such situations.
-This is achieved through a mixture of the original CLIP~\cite{radford2021learning} loss and an adversarial loss that prevents an MLP from predicting the protected attribute of an image based on its CLIP scores with respect to prompts that do not feature the attribute.
+This is achieved through a mixture of the original CLIP~\citep{radford2021learning} loss and an adversarial loss that prevents an MLP from predicting the protected attribute of an image based on its CLIP scores with respect to prompts that do not feature the attribute.

-Chuang et al.~\citep{chuang2023debiasing} introduce two debiasing methods, dubbed \textbf{OrthProj} and \textbf{OrthCali}.
-In OrthProj they make the query embeddings orthogonal to text embeddings of prompts featuring only instances of the protected attribute.
-OrthCali starts from the projection matrix of OrthProj and calibrates it such that it also minimizes the post-projection distance between embeddings of prompt-pairs that feature the attribute of interest but differ only in the value of $\mathbf{a}$, the protected one (\eg, 'a photo of a male doctor' and 'a photo of a female doctor').
+\cite{chuang2023debiasing} introduce two debiasing methods, dubbed \textbf{Orth-Proj} and \textbf{Orth-Cali}.
+In Orth-Proj they make the query embeddings orthogonal to text embeddings of prompts featuring only instances of the protected attribute.
+Orth-Cali starts from the projection matrix of Orth-Proj and calibrates it such that it also minimizes the post-projection distance between embeddings of prompt-pairs that feature the attribute of interest but differ only in the value of $\mathbf{a}$, the protected one (\eg, 'a photo of a male doctor' and 'a photo of a female doctor').

-\textbf{BendVLM}~\cite{gerych2024bendvlm} is a state-of-the-art two-stage debiasing method that uses additional information from the downstream task.
+\textbf{BendVLM}~\citep{gerych2024bendvlm} is a state-of-the-art two-stage debiasing method that uses additional information from the downstream task.
 For a given retrieval prompt (\eg, "a photo of a doctor") it estimates a local protected attribute axis from embeddings of prompts featuring both the protected (\textit{gender}) and target (\textit{doctor}) attributes.
 It then optimizes the text embedding to be equidistant from a set of reference image embeddings that feature the target attribute but differ in value of the protected attribute.